 From July 2018 onward, all sites that do not use the HTTPS encryption will automatically be flagged by Google’s Chrome browser.
-According to reports, this is in line with the launch of Chrome 68, where all HTTP sites will be marked as “not secure” and this will be prominently highlighted in its URL bar.
-At present, Chrome displays a neutral information icon, but with the version 68, users will be warned with an extra notification in the address bar.
-It was announced that this was due mainly to the increased HTTPS adoption, with more than 81 of the top 100 sites on the web defaulted to HTTPS.
+According to reports, this is in line with the launch of Chrome 68.
+In this update, all HTTP sites will get a “not secure” marking and this will be prominently visible in its URL bar.
+At present, Chrome displays a neutral information icon.
+However, with version 68, users will get warnings with an extra notification in the address bar.
+Google announced that this was due mainly to the increased HTTPS adoption, with more than 81 of the top 100 sites on the web defaulted to HTTPS.
 Furthermore, a large majority of Chrome traffic is already encrypted.

-Overall, according to reports, HTTPS is now much easier and cheaper than ever before, and unlocks both performance improvements and powerful new features that are too sensitive for HTTP.
-However, one has to remember that the process of enabling HTTPS for existing sites is not trivial and there are chances some webmasters and developers may opt to keep things running as they are, despite the warnings that Chrome will soon show their visitors.
-Improve your website to HTTPS, visit our SSL certificate page to know more.
+Overall, according to reports, HTTPS is now much easier and cheaper than ever before.
+In fact, it unlocks both performance improvements and powerful new features that are too sensitive for HTTP.
+However, one has to remember that the process of enabling HTTPS for existing sites is not trivial.
+There are chances some webmasters and developers may opt to keep things running as they are.
+This is despite the warnings that Chrome will soon show their visitors.
+To adapt to this big update, you need to get SSL certificates.
+Contact us to know more.